rasamadeu/mass_pendulum_simulation/README.md

 ## GUI

 The project is only written in Portuguese.
+The manual_projecto.pdf is a manual about the program written in Portuguese.
 The GUI consists of 3 panels:
  - **Plots**: displays two real-time plots of the motion.
 You can choose from a variety of coordinates to display.
  - **Simulation**: displays the motion of the masses and allows the user to control the speed of simulation and collision with wall.